yohanfrancois/FishingSim/README.md

 - **Platform**: Windows

 ## Controls
-The game can be played using the keyboard, mouse, or a controller.
-Key controls include:

-- **Cast the line**: Click with the mouse or use the dedicated button on the controller.
-- **Move the line**: Use arrow keys or the controller joystick.

-## Controls
 FishingSim is playable with both keyboard/mouse and a controller.
 Here are the key actions:

 - **Aim the Cast**